3D helical CT Reconstruction with a Memory Efficient Learned Primal-Dual Architecture: Experiments and results

 In our experiments, we set the regularization parameter and the Huber parameter to $\lambda = 0.15$ and $\theta = 0.0012$, respectively.
-The optimization in \cref{eq:VarReg} with Huber regulariser in \cref{eq:huber} is solved using Nesterov's accelerated gradient descent \cite{nesterov1983method} that is stopped after 20 iterations.
+The optimization in \cref{eq:VarReg} is solved using Nesterov's accelerated gradient descent \cite{nesterov1983method} that is stopped (early) after 200 iterations.
+We initialize the optimization with an approximate \ac{FBP} algorithm implemented in \ac{ODL}, which does not account for \ac{FFS}.
 We chose the hyper-parameters and the number of iterations that lead to optimal performance on the validation data.
-In particular, early stopping has been shown to provide an additional regularising effect in \cite{effland2020variational}.
+In particular, early stopping does not only improve upon computational feasibility, it has also been shown to provide an additional regularising effect as outlined in \cite{effland2020variational}.

-Last method included in the comparison is post-processing with U-Net \cite{jin2017deep}.
-We use almost the same architecture as in \cite{jin2017deep}.
-The only difference is that instead of $64$ filters in convolutional layers, we use $40$ due to memory constraints.
-For the same reason, training was performed on patches of size $80 \times 80 \times 80$ voxels instead of on entire volumes.
-Here an initial reconstruction is first performed using \ac{FBP} and a neural network is trained on pairs of noisy \ac{FBP} images and noiseless/low noise ground truth images, learning a mapping between them.
-Training is performed with Adam optimizer \cite{Kingma:2014aa} using the $\ell_2$-distance to the ground-truth as loss.
-Networks are trained for $50\,000$ iterations.
-The initial learning rate is set to $10^{-5}$ with cosine annealing.

-Since entire volumes from test patients during testing of post-processing with U-Net are not able to fit into the \ac{GPU} memory, we split them along the rotation axis into overlapping sub-volumes, each containing 64 slices.
-We further test post-processing with U-Net on those sub-volumes and we calculate weighted average out of those in the same fashion as for the `gluing' strategy (eq.~\eqref{eq:gluing}).